zng-ui/zng/TODO/_current.md

     the new var is strong in mapped the new var is weak in source

-on use a new var is generaed in mapped2
+on use a new var is generated in mapped2
     the new var is strong in mapped2 the new var is weak in the (mapped new var)

+problem -> mapped2_copy overrides init_id of the already inited mapped2, inside mapped

 WHEN mapped2_copy inits:

 a new var is generated in mapped2_copy
-    the new var is strong in mapped2_copy the new var is wrak in the (mapped new var)
+    the new var is strong in mapped2_copy the new var is weak in the (mapped new var)

 traced a hook drop due to weak reference not strongly held anywere.
 ```